SXV357/Online-Product-Marketplace/Tests.md

 - Program returns to main log in menu
 - Log in with email: "CS180@gmail.com" and password: "yes"
 - Error message is displayed
-- Expected result: The customer can delete their account
+- Expected result: The customer can delete their account (They can no longer log in)
 - Test Status: Passed

-Expected result: User is able to log in

 ## Miscalaneous Tests
 - Each test case performed independently of other test cases